Philippines digs graves after typhoon kills hundreds

 Foreign governments have sent condolences and promised to donate food and other relief supplies.

-The Agriculture department said about 8.1 million pesos (119,000 pounds) in mostly rice and corn crops were lost.
+The Agriculture department said about 8.1 million pesos ($184,000) in mostly rice and corn crops were lost.

 Mindanao island, the southernmost in the Philippines, is a mineral-rich region not normally in the path of the average 20 typhoons that hit the Southeast Asian country each year.